Humans logo

 As soon as I realized I was making too much Coffee with Juliet, it was too late and had become too powerful.
 With little limitations, establishing my own rules, our relationship became far more adult in nature for high school.
 We'd gotten over the first hump, she seemed to understand I wanted to Make Coffee because I loved her.
 My body seemed to be calling for her.

 I didn't stray far from what I knew, because I didn't know what meltdowns were, but knew they happened often when I couldn't do something right.
 We tried to switch it up and I couldn't figure it out the first time, having a meltdown.
-I felt bad for Juliet who I was sure could find much better Coffee Makers than myself.
+I felt bad for Juliet who I was sure could find much better designer brand Coffee Makers, than myself.
 But she simply remained kind and gentle.
 Hugging me, cooling down my nuclear reaction, and telling me that I'd get it one day.

 She left but I wasn't done trying to figure it out.
 I looked at my bed and realized the Making Coffee was basically just Geometry.
 I got out a tape measure and started measuring everything, trying to figure out how I could be a better lover.